geekswamp/cithakan/README.md

 ## Dependecies Used

+- [dio] is a powerful HTTP client for Dart, used for making network requests with features like interceptors, request cancellation, and automatic retries.
 - [envied] is used for managing environment variables securely within the Flutter application.
 - [freezed] helps in generation immutable classes and union types, making data modeling and serialization easier.
 - [flutter_secure_storage] is used for securely storing sensitive data, such as authentication tokens and user credentials, using platform-specific encrypted storage.